 If you’re running iOS 11.4 on your device, your iOS 11.4.1 update comes with a short list of changes.
 The iOS 11.4.1 update is much smaller than iOS 11.4.

-If you failed to download any of Apple’s previous iOS 11 updates, your version of iOS 11.4 will come with an even longer list of changes.
+If you failed to download any of Apple’s previous iOS 11 updates, your version of iOS 11.4.1 will come with a longer list of changes.
 They’re baked into your upgrade.

 Apple’s intentions are good, but it’s difficult to predict how new software will treat your device so you’ll want to do some prep work before you start up the download.
 A little prep typically goes a long way toward preventing problems with the download, installation, and the update itself.

-If iOS 11.4 starts acting up on your device, you’re stuck until Apple releases a new version of iOS 11.
-Apple’s pipeline includes iOS 11.4.1 and iOS 12, but iOS 11.4.1 doesn’t have a release date and iOS 12 arrives this fall.
+If iOS 11.4.1 starts acting up on your device, you’re stuck until Apple releases a new version of iOS.
+At the moment, Apple’s pipeline includes iOS 12, but the iOS 12 release date won’t land until September.

-We’ve put together a game plan that will walk you through some of the things we do before we install an update like iOS 11.4. iOS 11.4 is a milestone upgrade so you’ll still want to spend some time preparing yourself, and your device, for the download.
+We’ve put together a game plan that will walk you through some of the things we do before we install an update like iOS 11.4.1. iOS 11.4.1 is a small maintenance upgrade, but you’ll still want to spend some time preparing yourself, and your device, for the download.

 Backup Your Data

 This is an extremely important step to take before you download and install iOS 11.4.1 on your device.

 If you store important data on your iPhone, iPad, or iPod touch, and we assume most of you do, you'll want to make sure that data is backed up properly before transitioning to iOS 11.4.1.